JediVision-Software/jedi-temple/cryptology-poc/README.md

 A tool called an obfuscator can convert source code into a program that works the same way, but is much harder to read and understand.

+#### Obfuscation techniques

+* **Layout obfuscations** modify the layout structure of the program by two basic methods:
+    - renaming identifiers
+    - removing debugging information

+    Most layout obfuscations cannot be undone because they use one-way functions such as changing identifiers by random symbols and removing comments, unused methods, and debugging information.
+Though layout obfuscations cannot prevent reverse engineers to understand the program by observing the obfuscated code, they at least consume the cost of reverse engineering.
+    Layout obfuscations are the most well studied and widely used in code obfuscation.

+* **Control obfuscations** change the control flow of the program.
+The trick is simple: for a method A() obfuscator creates an additional method A_bug() and an "if" selector, *if (PREDICATE) then A_bug(); else A();*.
+The PREDICATE is designed on-the-fly in that way so it is always false (but it's made so it's hard to conclude that fact), and the A() method is always selected instead of a buggy copy A_bug().

+* **Data obfuscations** break the data structures used in the program and encrypt literals.
+This method includes modifying inheritance relations, restructuring arrays, etc.
+Data obfuscations thoroughly change the data structure of a program.
+They make the obfuscated codes so complicated that it is impossible to recreate the original source code.

 #### Obfuscators examples:

 * ProGuard